San Bernardino International Airport: History

 Norton Air Force Base opened shortly after the attacks on Pearl Harbor.
 Norton was placed on the Department of Defense's base closure list in 1989.

 Most parts of San Bernardino International Airport were completed in 2011, though a customs facility was still under construction.
 San Bernardino International Airport was built to conform to aviation-demand modeling and allocations performed as part of the 2008 Regional Transportation Plan (RTP) of the Southern California Association of Governments (SCAG), the Metropolitan Planning Organization for San Bernardino, Los Angeles, Riverside, Ventura, Imperial, and Orange counties.

 The RTP projected 9.4 million passengers and 1.29 million tons of air cargo at San Bernardino International Airport in 2035 with improved ground access provided, in part, by high-speed rail.
 The California High-Speed Rail Authority is currently performing alternatives analysis regarding the Los Angeles-to-San Diego segment, which includes, along the I-215 alignment, an optional station location at Rialto Avenue and E Street in the city of San Bernardino.

 U.S. Customs and Border Protection agents are available on call to clear imported goods.
 The airport is used as a base for United States Forest Service planes fighting forest fires.
-Several hangars that were formerly empty have recently been occupied by civilian-owned aircraft maintenance companies.
 The runway is 10000 ft long, easily accommodating all commercial aircraft.